Zebiano/Labeler/README.md

         labeler -fdur repositoryName
 ```

-I've tried my best to create a tool that everyone can use as they want.
-If you prefer using flags for everything, feel free to run `labeler -t [TOKEN] -o [OWNER] -r [REPOSITORY] -du`!
+I've tried my best to create a tool for everyone.
+If you prefer using flags, feel free to run `labeler -t [TOKEN] -o [OWNER] -r [REPOSITORY] -du`!
 If you fancy writing less, run `labeler -c` and save your values.
 Those will be your default ones (unless specified by a flag) when running `labeler -du` (for example).

 `labeler` comes with some predefined labels, but you can of course use your own.
 Either edit `labels.json` accordingly, or run `labeler -n` to add a new label through the CLI.